pewpewlive/ppl-ships/README.md

 The order of the vertexes correspond to the order of the segments and the colors.
 So `{0,0}` in this case is assigned a color that corresponds to `0xffffffff` and its segment is `0` since it is the first vertex.
 Here's an image that represents the 32x32 square.
 The numbers inside the {} are the vertexes and for simplicity the numbers in the () are the segments that correspond to them.
+The starting point is `{0,0}`.
 ![githu](https://user-images.githubusercontent.com/96009711/155609785-ef9c2548-56a3-4bf5-8e27-72f0397f9d17.png)
+These are the borders that you have to work with.